 Subdivision & Land Development

 The Unified Development Ordinance specifies procedures and standards for dividing a parcel of land into lots suitable for development and for the provision of appropriate access and utility service to those lots.
 Although state law exempts some divisions of land from county subdivision regulations, most divisions of land in Wake County are subject to the UDO, either as a minor subdivision or as a regular subdivision.
+The Subdivision Ordinance that was in effect before the current UDO can be found here.

 There are generally three types of subdivisions, each with slightly different procedures for development: